The Orca Core contains a motion Processor and a magnetic compass. Both sensors require calibration before they can be used.

 How to adjust the offset?

-After callibrating the compass, you might want to adjust the offset to adapt to the boat's heading.
+After calibrating the compass, you may wish to adjust the offset to adapt to the boat's heading.

 To do so, open Main Menu > My Boat > Calibrate Compass and press Click on Adjust Offset.